elhoseny007/ENG_FRE_translation/README.md

 # 🧠 English to French Translator using NLP and RNN (Seq2Seq)

 This project implements a sequence-to-sequence (Seq2Seq) deep learning model using LSTM layers to translate English sentences into French.
-It uses standard NLP preprocessing, tokenization, and embedding techniques to train a neural translation model.
+It uses standard NLP preprocessing, tokenization, and embedding techniques to train a neural translation model with accuracy 96.0%.

 ---